showuon/resilient-python-examples/django-custom-threat-service/README.md

 1. Fetch the sources and change your working directory to the `custom_threat_service` top-level directory.
 2. Install the dependencies using `$ pip install -r requirements.txt`
-3. Create your database by running `$ ./manage.py syncdb`
+3. Create your database by running
+    ```
+    $ ./manage.py makemigrations
+    $ ./manage.py migrate
+    ```
-    _Notice that standard django admin/authentication apps are in place to allow records to be inserted manually locally for testing purposes_
+    *Notice that standard django admin/authentication apps are in place to allow records to be inserted manually locally for testing purposes*
 4. Make sure your environment is ready by running the tests,  `$ ./manage.py test`
+5. Update `ALLOWED_HOSTS` in `custom_threat_service/setting.py` to include the addresses of the interfaces through which the application could be accessed.
-5. Run the server using the command `$ ./manage.py runserver` _(assuming the tests pass in step 4)_
+6. Run the server using the command `$ ./manage.py runserver` _(assuming the tests pass in step 4)_

-The server is configured to run http on port 8000.
-To run on a different port, pass the port number in the command line - e.g. to run the server on port 4000 execute `./manage.py runserver 4000`
+*The server is configured to run http on port 8000.
+To run on a different port, pass the port number in the command line - e.g. to run the server on port 4000 execute `./manage.py runserver 4000`.
+You can listen on all interfaces by executing `./manage.py runserver 0.0.0.0:<port #>`.

 With the help of DRF, you can also make test requests to the service via a browser - navigate to http://localhost:8000, DRF wraps the calls around a user interface in order to aid debugging at the endpoint level.